-In this step, you’ll want to take the hemp material and loop it through the original shoe strap, creating a new hole to work it through.
-It’s important to double your hemp material so that you will have the loop to go through the hole of the sandal during step 5.
+In this step, you'll want to take the hemp material and loop it through the original shoe strap, creating a new hole to work it through.
+It's important to double your hemp material so that you'll have the loop to go through the hole of the sandal during step 5.

 - Pull the New Strap Through